How To Create a Winning Go-To-Market Plan (Part-1)

 Stakeholder Interviews

-In the Prevail Marketing program, we begin by interviewing ALL the company's stakeholders to better understand their vision, who they see as the ideal customer, and how they understand the UVP.
+In the Prevail Marketing program, we begin by interviewing ALL the company's stakeholders to understand better their vision, who they see as the ideal customer, and how they understand the UVP.

 Industry Influencers and Experts